iainhouston/iainhouston.github.io/_posts/2019-06-15-Annual_SSL_Renewal.markdown

     openssl req -in bradford-abbas.uk.csr -noout -text

+-   Country Code must be `GB` (and not `UK` for Ukraine)

+- Challenge password must be blank

+- Common Nmae for us `bradford-abbas.uk` as it corresponds to the Apache ServerName definition where `www.bradford-abbas.uk:80` gets permanently redirected to `bradford-abbas.uk:443`

 I moved the resulting `.csr` file to the `certs` directory

     sudo mv bradford-abbas.uk.csr /etc/ssl/certs